scottchiefbaker/Arduino-Makefile/README.md

 ## Troubleshooting

 Verify your code compiles and uploads via the official Arduino IDE.
-This `Makefile` is a wrapper around the command line interface of the official Arduino IDE.
-If it doesn't work in the IDE it won't work with this `Makefile`.
+This `Makefile` is a wrapper around the [command line interface](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) of the Arduino IDE.
+If it does not work in the IDE it will not work with this `Makefile`.